 8. Application process and timeline

-Applicants are encouraged to attend and participate in the call webinar.
-The webinar will be recorded and posted on the call page afterwards, including responses to questions raised.
+Applicants were encouraged to attend and participate in the call webinar.
+The webinar was recorded and you can view it here.

 Applicants submit application form and all supporting documentation by the deadline.